 You will also be provided with a home exercise program that will further enhance the effects of your treatment.

-Call Mid America Rehab for a FREE consultation to find out if our balance and neuropathy clinic can help you find relief and get back to life!
+CLICK HERE FOR A FREE CONSULTATION to find out if our balance and neuropathy clinic can help you find relief and get back to life!